TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 The wikiblogarden has now attracted some subtle criticism too!
 Which is surely another milestone.

-Yes, Philippa Markovics winks at the wikiblogarden in [Things that happened in September](https://trimmings.wtf/sept-2024).
-In the introductory post, she states that her website is a website, and not a wiki or a blog or a memex or a garden or a blah or an anything like a wikiblogarden, and she reminds you of this in the footer on every single page:
+Yes, Philippa Markovics winked at the wikiblogarden in [Things that happened in September](https://trimmings.wtf/sept-2024).

+In that introductory post, she states that her website is a website, and not a wiki or a blog or a memex or a garden or a blah or an anything like a wikiblogarden, and she reminds you of this in the footer on every single page:

 > This website is not a memex nor a garden nor a blog nor a diary or dairy or a portfolio or a wiki.
 It’s a website.